lzwjava/lzwjava.github.io/_drafts/2025-07-31-big-companies-engineering-en.md

 Why I mention Engineering in big companies instead of engineering in companies?
 Actualy, it is not just about big companies or small startups.
 They are formed with people, just the number of employees has some difference.

+Engineering in big companies is less diverse than startups.